The crack split the evening like a knife.

 There were perks to being number 2.
 Kevin had nearly as many rights as Riko in the sense that he could leave the Nest for an outing if he so pleased - for classes, for fun (if you call more training fun), even to meet up with outsiders.
 Sometimes, he would be gone for an entire day.
 Riko wouldn’t say a word, but in Kevin’s absence, he took mind to making Jean and Nathaniel his special companions instead.

 That was one of the roots of Nathaniel’s resentments.
-It was far lesser a crime than Kevin’s other indiscretions, but Nathaniel hadn’t seen the light of day or night, for two years.
+It was far lesser a crime than Kevin’s other indiscretions, but Nathaniel hadn’t seen the light of day or night, for three years.
 The last time was only a glimpse and that boy had been bathed in it.

 He went to the other side and as gently as he could, pulled Kevin’s legs up to rest on his coat that he had hastily bunched on the seat.
 Kevin grit his teeth and to his credit, did not scream again.